mwszekely/preact-prop-helpers/README.md

     ```
 * As much as possible, no specific DOM restrictions are imposed and, for hooks with children (lists, grids, etc.), those children can be anywhere descendent in the tree (except for `useSortableChildren`, which can be anywhere descendant but must all be contiguous).
 Nesting hooks, even of the same type, is also fine.
     *  E.G. `useRovingTabIndex` returns information that you can toss into a `Context` so that each child can call `useRovingTabIndexChild` with that information, and this can happen pretty much anywhere decendent in the DOM that you'd like.
 A child can use `useRovingTabIndex` and `useRovingTabIndexChild` to both be a child that can be tabbed to and have children that can be tabbed to (which is what `useGridNavigation` does).
-* Children provide their data to the parent, never the other way around.
+* A parent hook never needs to be directly passed child data because the children will provide it themselves.
 E.G. `useListNavigation` can filter children, but it doesn't take an array of which children to filter out; each child reports its own status as filtered/unfiltered with, say, a `hidden` prop, and the parent responds to that.
     * This means that the child data is *always* the single source of truth, and maps nicely to how components are built and diffed.
 * Organizationally, some hooks exist primarily to be used as a part of a larger hook.
 Hooks within the `component-use` folder are generally "ready-to-use" and don't require much passing of parameters back and forth, but are not fully extensible.
 Hooks within `component-detail` are the lower-level building blocks that make up those "ready-to-use" complete hooks, but they're much more time-consuming to use.
     * You can also just copy and paste one of the complete hooks somewhere else and use it as a new building block...
-* Hooks composable in predictable and obvious ways, because there are a lot of intertwined dependencies:
+* Hooks composable in predictable and obvious ways, because there are a lot of intertwined dependencies.
+If we have `useFoo`, it:
-    * A hook, `useFoo`, will always take paramaters like `{ fooParameters: {...} }`.
+    * ...will always take paramaters like `{ fooParameters: {...} }`.
         * E.G. `useElementRef({ elementRefParameters: { onMount: ... } })`
-    * A hook, `useFoo`, will always return objects like `{ fooReturn: { ... } }`
+    * ...will always return objects like `{ fooReturn: { ... } }`
         * E.G. `const { refElementReturn: { getElement } } = useElementRef(...)`
-    * A hook, `useFoo` may also return `{ props: {...} }` or, instead rarely, `{ propsStable: {...} }`.
+    * ...may also return `{ props: {...} }` or, rarely, `{ propsStable: {...} }`.
 These must be spread onto the element you're rendering, or the hook will not function (see `useMergedProps` if you need to use other props in addition to the returned props).
         * E.G. `const { propsStable } = useElementRef(...)`, then `<div {...propsStable} />`
+        * `propsStable` indicates that nothing about the object ever changes including the identity of the object itself and all its fields.
-    * A hook, `useFoo` may also return `{ context: { ... } }` that children rely on.
+    * ...may also return `{ context: { ... } }` that children rely on.
         1. E.G. Parent calls `const { context } = useFoo(...);`
         1. Parent renders `<MyContext.Provider value={context}>{children}</MyContext.Provider>`
         1. Then child calls `useFooChild({ context: useContext(MyContext), fooChildParameters: {...} })`